 - You must not sell or give a restricted breed dog to a person under 18 years of age.

 I have one of these breeds or a cross breed but it isn't dangerous?

 The Dog (Restricted Breeds) Regulations (No2) 2002 does not declare these dogs dangerous.
 It is not regulating the individual dog but the breed or cross breed.
 You will still need to comply with the requirements even if you perceive there is no threat from your dog.

 What can happen if I don't comply with the regulations?

 The regulations have clear provisions for non-compliance.
 There are court imposed penalties of up to $5000.00 for each offense.
 Breaches against the provisions for the collar, containment, muzzle, control in public and sterilisation can result in the seizure of the dog and may also result in the dog being destroyed.

 What if I disagree or can't comply with the requirements?

-If you disagree with any requirement laid upon you or are having difficulty complying, Notify the City of Karratha and seek clarification or seek you own independent legal advise.
-Do not leave it until the last minute.
-You need to act before any stipulated time frames.
-Whilst you are obtaining legal advise, you may still need to comply with the direction given by the Local Government.
+If you disagree with any requirement laid upon you or are having difficulty complying, notify the City of Karratha and seek clarification or seek you own independent legal advice.
+Do not leave it until the last minute - you need to act before any stipulated timeframes.
+Whilst you are obtaining legal advice, you may still need to comply with the direction given by the Local Government.
 Advise the City of Karratha early of your intentions.

 Where do I obtain the items required?